Every student belongs to one of the College’s six Houses:

 This House is named in honour of Br.
 Peter Salta FMS, ex-student and staff member of the College.
 Br Peter attended the school as a boy and then returned as a staff member in 1967.
 He is the longest serving member of staff, finishing teaching duties in 1999 and maintaining until today an involvement as tutor and assistant in the office.
 This choice represents the incredible contributions made by students and staff to the College throughout its history.
 Br Peter’s outstanding qualities of loyalty and commitment to learning should be an inspiration to us all.

-- 2018 Portfolio Captains: Ethan Cook (Faith & Solidarity), Frederick Krisman (Academic), Leopold Metzker (Culture & Arts), Thomas Pitts (Sport).
+- 2019 Portfolio Captains: Will Gallen (Faith & Solidarity), Sean Auer (Academic), Jonathan Amirzaian (Culture & Arts), Lachlan Don (Sport).

 The House Cup is an annual College event that runs throughout the year, every year.
 Every student has the opportunity to earn points for their House.
 Students don’t have to be the best at something to contribute.
 Students can simply earn points through academic, cultural, sporting and public service efforts.
 House Cup is about participating, being present and supporting your fellow students in the spirit of competition!

 House Cup Winners